 The following article distills what has been learned from mass drug administration (MDA) programmes in Kenya.
-Adapted from: Rono, HK Mass treatment for trachoma: how does it all work?
+It has been adapted from: Rono, H.K., Mass treatment for trachoma: how does it all work?
 Comm Eye Health Vol. 26 No. 82 2013 pp 38 - 39.

-To maximise MDA coverage, programme managers and health workers must understand the community’s knowledge and health priorities as well as their attitudes and beliefs.
+To maximise MDA coverage, programme managers and health workers must understand the community’s pre-existing knowledge and health priorities, as well as their attitudes and beliefs.
 Successful MDA programmes complete 5 key activities in each district where MDA take place:

 - Sensitisation of stakeholders and mobilisation of the community

 - Training community health extension workers and community volunteers